justin-chi-sonarsource/javulna/.gitar/rules/verify-sonarqube-mcp.md

 For every pull request:

-* Confirm that project `justin-chi-sonarsource_javulna` in organization `justin-chi-sonarsource` is accessible.
+* Confirm that project `justin-chi-sonarsource_javulna` in organization `justin-github-sonarsource` is accessible.
 If the MCP server supplies the organization via `SONARQUBE_ORG`, confirm the resolved organization and report it in the summary.
 * Identify the current pull request or matching pull-request analysis.